Serving

 NOTES:

-1. Lotus Root: is available at markets serving Asian communities.
+These are available at markets serving East of Southeast Asian communities.
 In Southern California it is easily availble fresh but may be available peeled, sliced and frozen elsewhere, Frozen is fine.
-See my Lotus Page for details.
+For details see our Lotus page.

-3. Pork: Officially, pork spare ribs are used and the meat scraped off after simmering - bones discarded, but boneless pork can be used and shreaded after.
+Officially, pork spare ribs are used, and the meat scraped off after simmering - bones being discarded.
+Boneless pork can be used and shreaded after.